dentarg/auth0-blog/_posts/2017-10-18-oauth-2-best-practices-for-native-apps.markdown

 >
 > -_[OAuth 2.0 for Native Apps](https://www.rfc-editor.org/rfc/rfc8252.txt)_

 Using the browser to make native app authorization requests results in better security.
 It also enables use of the user's current authentication state, making single sign-on possible.
+Embedded user agents are unsafe for third parties.
+If used, the app has access to the OAuth authorization grant as well as the user's credentials, leaving this data vulnerable to recording or malicious use.
+Embedded user agents also don't share authentication state, meaning no single sign-on benefits can be conferred.

-In addition, authorization flow support can be implemented without changing the OAuth protocol itself, since the request and response are predefined by URIs.
-We'll go into the security and implementation advantages in more detail below.
+We'll go into the security and implementation advantages of using the browser for authorization requests in more detail below.

 {% include tweet_quote.html quote_text="Using the browser to make native app authorization requests results in better security." %}